Eleanor Tomlinson: Career

 She went on to play Eve, an alien, in "The Mad Woman in the Attic"—episodes three and four of Series 3 of The Sarah Jane Adventures—in 2009, and Fiona Chataway in the film Alice in Wonderland, which premiered in theatres on 5 March 2010.
 In 2013 she was Xenya in the film Siberian Education by Gabriele Salvatores.

 After an extensive search, she was cast as Princess Isabelle in Jack the Giant Slayer (2013), directed by Bryan Singer.
 She also appeared in the Agatha Christie's Poirot episode "The Labours of Hercules" (2013) as Alice Cunningham.

-In 2013 she starred in the TV series The White Queen, as Lady Isabel Neville and as Georgiana Darcy in the BBC adaptation of Death Comes to Pemberley.
+In 2013 she starred in the TV series The White Queen, as Lady Isabel Neville, and as Georgiana Darcy in the BBC adaptation of Death Comes to Pemberley.
 Between 2015 and 2019, she played Demelza Poldark in the BBC One television series Poldark.

+In 2018, she recorded and released an album, Tales from Home, covering traditional British songs and other standards.

 Tomlinson was #56 on the "Radio Times TV 100" list for 2018, a list said to be determined by television executives and broadcasting veterans.

-She starred in the 2019 BBC television series The War of the Worlds—based on the H.G.
-Wells novel of the same name—playing Amy, a role expanded from that of the wife of the book's narrator.
+She portrayed Amy in the 2019 BBC television series The War of the Worlds—based on the H. G. Wells novel of the same name—, a role expanded from that of the wife of the book's narrator.
 In 2021 she played Lady Gabby in Stephen Merchant and Elgin James' comedy drama for BBC television, The Outlaws.
-In July 2022 it was revealed that she had joined the cast of Netflix's romantic drama series "One Day".
+In 2023 she played Evie in the Channel 4 thriller The Couple Next Door and in 2024 she played Sylvie in Netflix's romantic drama series One Day, an adaption of David Nicholl's book of the same name.
+In 2024 she joined the production of the PBS television adaptation of The Forsyte Saga.

+In 2023, Tomlinson got the speaking role of Princess Nefer in the film Mummies.

 Personal life

 In July 2022, Tomlinson married rugby player Will Owen.
+In October 2024, the couple announced they were expecting a baby, with the birth of that child being announced in February 2025.